 You will vote on the following items of business.
 We need a quorum for the meeting to proceed.
-That means at least 10% of the total shares outstanding must be represented by two or more shareholders attending the meeting in person or by proxy.
+That means at least 10% of the total common shares outstanding must be represented by two or more shareholders attending the meeting in their own capacity or by proxy.
+If you submit a properly executed form of proxy or vote by telephone or the Internet, you will be considered part of the quorum.
+In addition, under our governing statute, the Canada Business Corporations Act (CBCA), and our bylaws, shareholders who participate in and/or vote at the meeting by electronic or other virtual communication facilities made available by Toromont, are deemed to be present at the meeting for all purposes, including for purposes of establishing quorum.